AB 12 Overview: One-Month Cap and Effective Date

 The statute does not specify whether the tenant must pay the deposit top-up in a lump sum or may spread it over several months.
 Best practice: include a lease addendum stating that any deposit shortfall must be paid within 30 days of the rent increase taking effect.
 Allowing tenants to defer the payment creates accounting complexity and exposes the landlord to partial under-collateralization if the tenant moves out mid-year.

-AB 1482 exemptions—single-family homes not owned by corporations or REITs, properties built within the past 15 years, and duplexes where the landlord occupies one unit—do not exempt those properties from AB 12.
+AB 1482 exemptions (single-family homes not owned by corporations or REITs, properties built within the past 15 years, and duplexes where the landlord occupies one unit) do not exempt those properties from AB 12.
 A landlord who owns a single-family home free of AB 1482 rent caps must still comply with the one-month deposit limit unless they qualify for the small-landlord exemption.
 The two statutes operate independently; exemption from one does not confer exemption from the other.

 Coastal-Specific Exposure: Luxury Rentals and STR Conversions

 Coastal California's high-rent markets amplify AB 12's impact.
-In Newport Beach, Laguna Beach, Malibu, Santa Monica, and Coronado, single-family rentals routinely command $8,000–$20,000/month.
-Under prior law, a $15,000/month oceanfront home justified a $30,000 unfurnished deposit or $45,000 furnished.
-Post-AB 12, the landlord collects $15,000 regardless of furnishings, leaving a $15,000–$30,000 gap in financial protection.
+In Newport Beach, Laguna Beach, Malibu, Santa Monica, and Coronado, single-family rentals routinely command high monthly rents.
+Under prior law, an oceanfront home justified a much higher deposit.
+Post-AB 12, the landlord collects one month's rent regardless of furnishings, leaving a substantial gap in financial protection.

 Worked Examples: Dana Point and Laguna Beach